 This post was originally published on February 19, 2019.
-We updated it on February 6, 2020 with some new suggestions!
+We updated it on February 6, 2020 and again on January 27, 2021 with some new suggestions!

 Family Day is coming up fast, and what better time to have a fun-filled day with your… well, family?
 Whether your kids are feeling some cabin fever after months of shorter days and cold weather keeping them from running around outside, or they’re happy to relax with a quiet activity at home in their pajamas, we’ve got ideas to help make sure everyone has a great day.
 Make the most of this opportunity for a bonding experience for your entire family using the ideas below.